muellerlab/agri-fly/AIFS_ROS/README.md

 # 2- Run the ROS simulator
 * Start ROS by running `roscore`

 * Start the AirSim Bridge node by running `rosrun hiperlab_rostools air_sim_bridge`.
 The AirSim Bridge receives synthesized camera images from Unity and convert it to ROS compatible messages.
+Use 1 or 2 arguments of integer 0-10 to specify which camera type(s) to be returned from Unity.

 * If your hardware is powerful enough/you experiment is not sensative to delay in synthesized graph generation, we suggest you use real-time ros simulator which is synced with a wall clock.
 Start the simulator node by running `rosrun hiperlab_rostools simulator 1` change `1` to other vehicle IDs if you are not running with the default vehicle.